- Date : 13/06/2020

 2. Investment: Investment decisions are made based on your risk appetite, goals, timelines, and fund availability.
 Based on these aspects, your investment strategy is designed, and your portfolio is built.
 The extent of risk and diversification in your asset mix will define the income that your investments eventually generate.
 Putting all the money in shares may be risky yet profitable, while putting too much in debt instruments may yield very limited returns.
 Investments form an integral part of financial planning as they play a pivotal role with regard to your liquidity as well as your financial future.

 3. Insurance: It is an important component of financial planning that every person needs to consider.
 By taking insurance cover on life, health, vehicle, property and business transactions etc. you are addressing the risk involved in each of them.
 Determining the need and the extent of coverage requires planning and can go a long way in insulating you, your business and your loved ones from any untoward development.
 Besides, return-oriented insurance products can also be an attractive investment option.
 In the case of life insurance, ULIP, endowment and annuity are such product categories.
-You can use the Life Insurance Calculator, which in three easy steps will help you determine the amount you need to save for the complete protection for your family.

 4. Education planning: It is an important part of financial planning for any individual who is raising children.
 Ensuring quality education is the responsibility of every guardian/parent, and only proper planning can make that possible.
 Education is becoming more and more expensive, and no one wants their child to miss out on an excellent educational opportunity due to financial constraints.
 In case there is a financial deficit, it can be tackled by laying aside a sufficient amount of money regularly and years in advance, preferably as soon as the child is born.
 By investing it in a way that it matures in time for the child’s graduation and higher studies, educational plans can be fulfilled.